DyWA: Dynamics-adaptive World Action Model for Generalizable Non-prehensile Manipulation: Method

 \subsection{Task Formulation}

 Following HACMan and CORN, we focus on the task of 6D object rearrangement via non-prehensile manipulation.
 The robot's objective is to execute a sequence of non-prehensile actions (\ie, pushing, flipping) to move an object on the table to a target 6D pose.
-We define the goal pose $G$ as a 6DoF transformation relative to the object's initial pose, assuming both are stable on the table.
+We define the goal pose $\mathbf{G}$ as a 6DoF transformation relative to the object's initial pose, assuming both are stable on the table.
 The task state $S_t$ at timestep $t$ is represented by the relative transformation between the object's current pose and the goal pose.
-The observation space includes a point cloud $P_t$ captured by a depth sensor, robot's joint positions and velocities $J_t$, and the end-effector pose $E_t$ computed via forward kinematics.
+Observations include the partial point cloud $P_t$, joint states $J_t$, and end-effector pose $E_t$.